xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 Getting access to required infrastructure might be almost trivial in some cases, near impossible in others.
 You'll face this sooner or later, start thinking about it as early as possible.

-So what can you do other than resort to self-sarcasm as a coping method?
+So what can you do other than resort to self-sarcasm as a coping mechanism?
 Invest in open-source and the community.
 There's people you can learn from, if not teach.
 [Akin's Law](https://spacecraft.ssl.umd.edu/akins_laws.html) 43: